steviecurran/credit-risk/README.md

 Standard credit risk analysis utilises scorecards which are built using only datasets with categorical variables.
-This requires the continuous numerical features to be fine-classed (grouped into discrete sets) and con- verted to dummy variables.
+This requires the continuous numerical features to be fine-classed (grouped into discrete sets) and converted to dummy variables.
 Although the point of the scorecard is to present the model in a simple way, this practice requires much convoluted pre-processing of the data, which greatly bloats the size of the dataset and makes it more susceptible to containing errors.
 Most importantly though, I find that, by retaining the numerical features, the predictive